TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.12.md

 ---

-for the Holy Spirit shall teach you in that very hour what ye ought to say.
+for the Holy Spirit will teach you in that same hour what you must say."